 Researchers argued over the land bridges right up until the plate tectonics theory was developed, Frankel said.
 For instance, as geophysicists began to realize that continental rocks were too light to sink down to the ocean floor, prominent paleontologists instead suggested that the similarities between fossils had been overestimated, Frankel said.

-Plate tectonics is the widely accepted theory that Earth's crust is fractured into rigid, moving plates.
-In the 1950s and 1960s, scientists discovered the plate edges through magnetic surveys of the ocean floor and through the seismic listening networks built to monitor nuclear testing.
+Plate tectonics is now the widely accepted theory that Earth's crust is fractured into rigid, moving plates.
+In the 1960s, scientists discovered the plate edges through magnetic surveys of the ocean floor and through the seismic listening networks built to monitor nuclear testing, according to Encyclopedia Britannica.
 Alternating patterns of magnetic anomalies on the ocean floor indicated seafloor spreading, where new plate material is born.
 Magnetic minerals aligned in ancient rocks on continents also showed that the continents have shifted relative to one another.
+[Related: What is Plate Tectonics?]

 Evidence for continental drift